 Serving our Senior Population

 As a community, we must recognize all the contributions that our senior residents make to our city, as well as the impact they have on our future generations.
-The senior population in Johnson County is expected to skyrocket by 2030, and we must be prepared to accommodate that growth by working proactively to identify affordable housing solutions for those on a fixed income, ensure our buildings and facilities are accessible, and create on-demand transportation infrastructure for all who need it.
-When I’m mayor, I will work with local and regional partners to qualify Overland Park as a Mid-America Regional Council City for All Ages, a designation that several of our sister cities have already earned.
-Our seniors deserve a local government that will advocate for their best interests and provide a voice for those who aren’t heard.
+The senior population in Johnson County is expected to skyrocket by 2030, and we must be prepared to accommodate that growth by working to identify affordable housing solutions for those on a fixed income, ensure our buildings and facilities are accessible, and create on-demand transportation infrastructure for all who need it.
+I will work with local and regional partners to qualify Overland Park as a Mid-America Regional Council City for All Ages, a designation that several of our sister cities have already earned.
+Our seniors deserve a local government that will advocate for their interests and make their voices heard.

 As both the second biggest city in the state of Kansas and in the KC Metro, Overland Park plays a vital role in driving our region forward economically, socially, and culturally.
-We need a mayor who will use the influence that Overland Park has built to work collaboratively with our sister cities in Johnson County on issues that extend beyond city lines, such as improving our transportation infrastructure and pursuing sustainable environmental policies like the KC Regional Climate Action Plan.
+We need a mayor who will use the influence that Overland Park has built to work collaboratively with our sister cities in Johnson County on issues that extend beyond city lines, such as improving our transportation infrastructure and pursuing sustainable environmental policies in the region.
 We must also use our city’s voice to promote sound governance from our state legislature in Topeka to protect funding for our incredible schools and ensure Kansas is a welcoming place for all.